2007–2013 BMW X5 (E70) 2nd Gen – Common Problems

 Many of these vehicles have a rear air suspension, which keeps them at the same level regardless of the load.
 This is possible thanks to rubber bellows filled with compressed air, replacing traditional steel coil springs.

 However, dirt and small rocks may rupture these rubber bellows, as they can form buildups between them and connecting steel components.
-A detailed wash of the rear suspension area regularly can prevent this from happening.
+Regularly washing the rear suspension area thoroughly can prevent this.

 8. iDrive glitches

 E70 was the first X5 to receive iDrive, which most other vehicles in the BMW range already used.
-In its early versions, this otherwise revolutionary setup suffered from sporadic glitches and functions that were less than intuitive.
+This otherwise revolutionary setup suffered from sporadic glitches and less intuitive functions in its early versions.

 However, BMW fixed most of these issues by constantly developing and upgrading its software.
 Ensuring the iDrive has the latest software version will ensure a smooth operation and the best possible performance.